Mreggsoup/C-/HeightPrediction/readme.md

 # Height Prediction

-This a simple height prediction calculatir coded in C++.
+This a simple height prediction calculator coded in C++.

 Use the python file to compile and run the code.